myadventuresincoding/SqlBulkCopyExample/README.md

 # SqlBulkCopyExample
-Simple example showing how to use SQL Server bulk insert from a Java application
+Simple example using SQL Server bulk insert from Java

 Scripts to create the example table and select from it are in the folder src/main/resources/db